“With fierce competition and ‘noise’ in the online space, marketing managers need to be really savvy about how to achieve marketing effectiveness”.

 Integrated Marketing Agency, The Walk, understands the changing landscape that marketers face.
 In this environment, they believe that direct marketing is even more effective when coupled with multi-touch and cross-media campaigns.

-But just how much attention is given to making each touch point within a campaign relevant?
-We chatted to The Walk, about the results that direct marketers can achieve with a “well-crafted” campaign.
+But just how much attention is given to making each touch point within a marketing campaign relevant?
+We chatted at The Walk, about the results that direct marketers can achieve with a “well-crafted” campaign.

 How does DM fit within multi-touch marketing and what sort of results are The Walk clients getting?

 Direct marketing campaigns are an integral part of multi-touch marketing.
-Knowing buyer behaviour is the first step, and to understand the likely impact of a campaign, we first analyse past behaviour and previous campaign results.
+Knowing buyer behaviour is the first step, and to understand the likely impact of a campaign, we first gain insights by analysing past behaviour and previous campaign results.
 Then, using a high level of personalisation and multiple touch points, we engage the individual beyond the first 10 seconds of receiving a communication by mail or email and get them beyond the first 3 clicks of a website.

-To extend the campaign’s reach and create an interactive experience that prompts action and customer engagement over a period of time, we create a one-on-one conversation using highly relevant and focused messages.
+To extend the campaign’s reach and create an interactive user-experience that prompts action and customer engagement over a period of time, we create a one-on-one conversation using highly relevant and focused messages.
 We use variable data to personalise each communication element, even using personalised URLS in our campaign websites to get better site “stickyness”.
-Campaigns are executed through multiple touch points, including using social media to keep the conversation alive.
+Marketing campaigns are executed through multiple touch points, including using social media, content marketing, out of home advertising, video marketing and data-driven marketing trends to keep the conversation alive.